Glad you stopped by. My name is Kate, and I’ve been using Kettlebells since 2009.

 I live in Seattle, I’m a foodie and wine lover… and I have an excellent Kettlebell trainer.
 (He’s a local fireman, exercise physiologist, amazing chiropractor and kettlebell trainer extraordinaire!)
-I stay in pretty good shape by running various races (5K’s, 10K’s, triathlons and even a half marathon last November, whoo hoo!)
-On a weekly basis I practice yoga, go to the gym, and run.
+I stay in pretty good shape by training for various races (5K’s, 10K’s, triathlons, a half marathon or two, The Big Climb up the Columbia Tower every year, and even the Tough Mudder in 2012.)
+On a weekly basis I practice yoga, go to CrossFit, and run.
 In the summers I bike, swim and kayak.
 My vacations are usually to ski or scuba and I consider myself an extreme sports enthusiast who will try just about anything once.
 (Hey, I’m still here to write about it, so I consider myself pretty lucky!)

 But why am I writing this blog?
 Well, back in the Spring of 2010 it was time to get serious about my fitness level.
 I was in good shape, but not fabulous shape…you know what I mean?
 I wanted better than that.
 Some would say “what do you expect, you’re over 40 and you’ve had 2 kids!?”
 Well, I am not one to sit back and accept flab.

 So one day I got the idea to do a 30-day Kettlebell challenge.
 I have been so impressed with the results from doing Kettlebells once or twice a week, that I figured why not try it every day for a month and see what happens?
 And so began my 30-day challenge for the entire month of April 2010.